The Pros & Cons of Taking a Gap Year

 Taking a gap year sounds like a fabulous idea but is it the right move for you?
 Every person is unique so that decision will depend on weighing your goals, circumstances, and financial situation against the potential pros and cons.

-Read on to learn about the things that make a gap year both worthwhile and challenging.
+Read on to learn about the advantages and disadvantages of taking a gap year that make the experience both worthwhile and challenging.
 You might just decide it’s the perfect fit!

 What is a gap year?